Garmin Enduro 3 vs Amazfit Balance

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its staggering 90 days of battery life crushes the Amazfit Balance's 14 days.
-That said, grab the Amazfit Balance if you want something lighter and more suited for casual use - it's a solidlighter.
+The Garmin Enduro 3 is the better buy for most people - its exceptional battery life of 90 days crushes the Amazfit Balance's 14 days.

 Who should buy each?

-Choose the Garmin Enduro 3 if: you need up to 90 days of battery life, want advanced navigation tools, or require a durable design for outdoor activities.
+Choose the Garmin Enduro 3 if: you need up to 90 days of battery life, want a watch for ultra-endurance events, or require advanced GPS features.

 Conclusion